chenzRG/Subtype_VQ/README.md

 ## Citation
 Please consider citing it accordingly based on your needs:

+-
     @article{ChenCMPB,
     title = {Learning vector quantized representation for cancer subtypes identification}, journal = {Computer Methods and Programs in Biomedicine}, volume = {236},
     pages = {107543},
     year = {2023},
-    author = {Zheng Chen and Ziwei Yang and Lingwei Zhu and Peng Gao and Takashi Matsubara and Shigehiko Kanaya and Md Altaf-Ul-Amin}
+    author = {Zheng Chen and Ziwei Yang and Lingwei Zhu and Peng Gao and Takashi Matsubara and Shigehiko Kanaya and Md Altaf-Ul-Amin}}

-}
+-
     @INPROCEEDINGS{YangBIBM,
     author={Yang, Ziwei and Zhu, Lingwei and Li, Chen and Chen, Zheng and Ono, Naoki and Altaf-Ul-Amin, Md and Kanaya, Shigehiko}, booktitle={2022 IEEE International Conference on Bioinformatics and Biomedicine (BIBM)},